GuideUpdated March 26, 2026

 Read your own reviews (5 minutes)

-How many Google reviews do you have?
-What do they say?
-When was the most recent one?
-Are there any on other platforms (Healthgrades, Yelp, Vitals) that you did not know about?
-Is there anything inaccurate that needs a response?
+What public feedback exists about your practice?
+When was it posted?
+Are there any reviews on other platforms (Healthgrades, Yelp, Vitals) that you did not know about?
+Is anything inaccurate enough to report through the platform?

 5